minblock/majesteescoin/README.md

 What is Majesteescoin?
 ----------------

+Majesteescoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+ - 2.5 minute block targets
+ - 200 block confirmations
+ - subsidy halves in 840k blocks (~4 years)
+ - ~26 million total coins

+The rest is the same as Bitcoin.
+ - 50 coins per block
+ - 2016 blocks to retarget difficulty

-Majesteescoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+An experimental digital currency that enables instant payments to anyone, anywhere in the world.
 Majesteescoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Majesteescoin Core is the name of open source